agrc/porter/.github/ISSUE_TEMPLATE/2-deprecate-sgid-dataset.md

   - After at least one successful run of Auditor:
     - [ ] Remove the row from the `SGID.META.AGOLItems` table.
 This will trigger the removal of this item in Open SGID (name, completed: `2023/00/00`)
     - [ ] Unshare the item from its SGID group, which will remove it from Open Data (name, completed: `2023/00/00`)
+    - [ ] Check if this layer in the base maps.
+If so, work with Zach to develop a path forward before you proceed with a Hard Delete (name, completed: `2023/00/00`).

 ### Hard Delete